ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The form parameter and query parameter methods of {{RFC6750}} MUST NOT be used.

-If the "key" value is the boolean `true`, the access token MUST be sent to the RS using the same key and proofing mechanism that the client instance used in its initial request.
+If the `key` value is the boolean `true`, the access token MUST be sent using the same key and proofing mechanism that the client instance used in its initial request.

-If the "key" value is an object, the value of the "proof" field within the key indicates the particular proofing mechanism to use.
+If the `key` value is an object as described in {{keys}}, the value of the `proof` field within the key indicates the particular proofing mechanism to use.
 The access token is sent using the HTTP authorization scheme "GNAP" along with a key proof as described in {{binding-keys}} for the key bound to the